jimin1001/OSSLab_FinalProject/README.md

 # OSSLab_FinalProject

 ## What does this project do?
   * This project is a calculator that can be run on Raspberry Pi.

 ## Why is this project useful?
-  * This calculator has the advantage of being able to calculate decimals easily.
+  * This calculator has the advantage of able to calculate decimals number easily.
 And anyone can use it easily because it is calculated by pressing the button directly.
 You can also check the calculation process continuously.
 In addition, it is possible to erase one letter at a time, so you can calculate different numbers one after another.
     Anyone who needs a calculator can use it.
 It is also useful for those who need to calculate the number of squares.